akharina/dc-ds_movie_project/README.md

 details like which directors, screenwriters and producers to looks for, which crew to hire (down to sound directors and costume designers).
-However some further information is required first to narrow down the vast possibilities availble:
+However some further information is required first to narrow down the vast possibilities available:

  - what is the range of budget available?

- - are we looking for a safe modest profit or are we targeting a larger profit
+ - are we looking for a safe, modest profit or are we targeting a larger profit?

  - is producing in another country a viable option? (e.g. China or Japan)

+## Collaborators:
+ - *Sorin Luca*
+ - *Anastasia Kharina*

+ ## Data Source:

+We used two dataframes, both downloaded from https://www.kaggle.com/rounakbanik/the-movies-dataset
+ - movies_metadata.csv
+ - credits.csv

+ ## Repository Map:

+Notebooks:
+ - Data_Processing.ipynb : Data import, cleaning, and Data_Processing
+ - Technical_Notebook.ipynb : Data visualization and Analysis
+ - 1A-bokeh : Code source for annotated view of data
+ - 1B-hollowviews : Code source for hollow views

+ Others:
+ - New_Movie_Advice.pdf : An overview presentation of all data visualizations